juan-fernandez/url-shortener-test/README.md

 The shortened_url_id is a unique identifier of this link.

 The API allows the user to:
-1. Submit any URL and get a shortened URL back
+1. Submit any URL and get a shortened URL back.
-2. Get a list of all exiting shortened URLs, with time since creation and number of redirects per device type
+2. Get a list of all exiting shortened URLs, with time since creation and number of redirects per device type.
-3. Get information of a given shortened URL
+3. Get information of a given shortened URL.
-4. Configure a shortened URL to redirect to different targets based on the device type (mobile, tablet and desktop)
+4. Configure a shortened URL to redirect to different targets based on the device type (mobile, tablet and desktop).
-5. Be redirected to the desired URL when navigating to a shortened URL
+5. Be redirected to the desired URL when navigating to a shortened URL.

 ### 1. Submit a new URL
-HTTP POST /api/v1/ with body
+**HTTP POST /api/v1/** with body:
 ```
 {
   "target_url":"<desired_url>"